 A promising finding from our research: Those who pursue pathways are finding satisfaction with their chosen work experiences and early career paths.
 Nearly all (nine in 10) respondents are satisfied with the pathway they are pursuing or pursued.
 Why such high satisfaction?
-The top reasons were the opportunity for handson learning-44% cited this-and the ability to complete faster.
+The top reasons were the opportunity for hands-on learning-44% cited this-and the ability to complete faster.

 While data around pathway satisfaction is encouraging, young people's overall sense of satisfaction with their chosen pathway is best explained in their own words.
-To bring the pathways to life, we interviewed some of the people who have pursued them, spotlighting boot camps, certification programs, and apprenticeships.
-Here are their stories.